Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Akil Baddoo At The Plate

-- Baddoo has an RBI in 22 of 104 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in three contests.
+- Baddoo has driven home a run in 22 games this season (21.0%), including more than one RBI in 4.8% of his games and producing three or more of his team's runs on three occasions..

-- In 32 of 104 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 31.4% of his games this season, with two or more runs scored in 3.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.